This is what happens when you put three people with no plans or agenda for the day. We weren’t even in Rhode Island and didn’t know anyone there.

 We woke up on a sunny day in Boston and decided on a whim to take a train anywhere.
-Maine and New Hampshire were bandied around before we decided to head over to Rhode Island, more specifically the calpital city of Providence.
+Maine and New Hampshire were bandied around before we decided to head over to Rhode Island, more specifically the capital city of Providence.

 Before I carry on – I have to add – please disregard my trousers.
 I’m not even sure what I was thinking when I bought them or what ZARA was thinking when they made them! 🙂 *shrugs*

 When we arrived, we basically just spent the better part of an hour acting like children – swinging from trees, play fighting and doing silly things that we could very well have done in Boston (in fact, we could have done this without even leaving the house).

 *Special note: Rhode Island was the birthplace of our newly coined “Awkward Pose”: Basically ask someone to take a photo of you but act like you didn’t ask for the photos to be taken (Basically stand very straight and don’t smile/frown).
 It was priceless trying this out on strangers back in Boston and watching their confused expressions.

 It’s a pretty impressive building and getting to wander its halls on our own was quite nice and an experience we’d definitely never had before.

 Of course, this was how we ended up in an official meeting at the State House with people discussing important issues, none of which I remember as I was busy taking photos, and eventually skipped out of the meeting to explore more of the State House.

 Eventually, we decided to head into Providence for a quick tour.
 The city centre is quite close to the station which was convenient but I got the impression (compared to other cities) that it was a fairly quiet city.

 Soon enough, we succumbed to the lure of the “Choo Choo” and ran to the station to catch our train back home.
-All in all, a productive day of doing absolutely nothing productive!